rukai/PersonalSite/zola/content/reimagining-benchmark-tooling/index.md

 * All non-essential background processes and applications
   * this includes maintenance tasks like automatic OS updates while benches are running

-Try convincing a dev they should configure their machine this way! not a chance.

 While disabling these technically makes the benches less realistic, it's worth it for reducing noise in the results.

-For some cases of non-determinism we want to be able to explicitly test both the good or bad cases:
+However, try convincing a dev they should configure their machine this way!
+Not a chance.
+Therefore, the only way to get devs to run their benches in such conditions is tooling for remote bench running.zs

 ### The downside